jt6677/video_transcirbe_tutorial/README.md

 A conclusion restating the main purpose and highlighting the most important takeaways Be comprehensive but concise in summarizing all relevant points and information Use your own words as much as possible while accurately representing the original content Please write your response in multiple paragraphs, providing as much relevant detail and expansion on the passage as you can .
-If you understand, reply yes so we can continue.
 ```
 - Then you can paste in multiple prompt, just do not exceed the token limit.